yzGuu830/yzGuu830.github.io/_pages/about.md

 <!-- My research interest primarily revolves around enhancing **efficiency** and promoting **trustworthiness** in existing generative models.
 I am also interested in exploring the theory and application of learning quantized representations.
 My long-term objective is to develop intelligent systems that are both effective and reliable.  -->

 My current research interest covers a wide range of topics related to deep generative models:
-- **Quantized Representation Learning**: quantized variational autoencoders, neural data compression
+- **Quantized Representation Learning**: quantized variational autoencoders, neural data compression, multimodality learning
 - **Efficient LLMs**: quantization techniques for LLM speed up inference
 - **Trustworthy LLMs**: bias, fairness, robustness

 My overall objective is to develop intelligent systems that are both efficient and reliable.

 <span style="color: blue;">I am currently seeking for a CS/ECE Ph.D. position related to Machine Learning and Natural Language Processing starting 2025 Fall. </span>